neucom-aps/axon-sdk/docs/introduction.md

 ```

 ## License
-**Axon SDK** is open-sourced under a **GPLv3 license**, preventing its inclusion in closed-source projects.

-Reach out to initiate a collaboration if you need to use **Axon SDK** in your closed-source project.
+The **Axon SDK** is open-sourced under a **GPLv3 license**, preventing by default its inclusion in closed-source projects.
+However, reach out to initiate a collaboration if you'd like to incorporate Axon into your closed-source project.

 ![Neucom Logo](figs/neucom_logo.png)